Fact-checked

 • Paste

-White coal in case of poisoning
+White coal for poisoning

 • Contraindications: hypersensitivity to the components of the drug, ulcerative and erosive lesions of the gastrointestinal tract and duodenum in the acute stage, gastrointestinal bleeding, intestinal obstruction.